rob-blackbourn/jetblack-order-book/README.md

   * An optional order id if the order could be added,
   * A list of fills that were generated,
-  * A list of cancelled orders, if the new order generated cancellations.
+  * A list of cancelled orders, if the order generated cancellations.

 #### amend_limit_order(self, order_id: int, size: int) -> None: